-- Weakened immune system: Recurring aphthous ulcers may be a sign of an immune system problem and may require medical treatment.
+- Weakened immune system: Recurrent aphthous ulcers may be a sign of an immune system problem and may require medical treatment.

 - Hormones: Changes in hormone levels, which can occur in females prior to the menstrual cycle, can contribute to canker sores.